isc-projects/kea/doc/sphinx/arm/classify.rst

    clients that do not meet any class criteria to be denied service altogether.

-.. _classification-using-vendor:
+.. _built-in-client-classes:

 Built-in Client Classes
 =======================

-Some classes are built-in, so they do not need to be defined.
+Some classes are built-in, so they do not need to be explicitly defined.
+They can be defined if there is a need to associate lease lifetimes, option data, etc. with them.

 Vendor class information is the primary example: the server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
-If it does, the content of that option is prepended with ``VENDOR_CLASS_`` and the result is interpreted as a class.
-For example, modern cable modems send this option with value ``docsis3.0``, so the packet belongs to class ``VENDOR_CLASS_docsis3.0``.
+If it does, the content of that option is prepended with ``VENDOR_CLASS_`` and the result is interpreted as a class for that packet.
+The content that is considered is the whole class identifier for DHCPv4, and the first vendor class data field for DHCPv6.
+The enterprise number and subsequent vendor class data fields are not used for the purpose of classification.
+For example, modern cable modems send such options with value ``docsis3.0``, so the packet belongs to class ``VENDOR_CLASS_docsis3.0``.

 The ``HA_`` prefix is used by :ischooklib:`libdhcp_ha.so` to